No Action Will Be Taken Against Ex-Miami Officer Involved In Rough Arrest Of Handcuffed Pregnant Woman

 Hernandez justified his actions by saying Burgos spat in his face.

-An internal affairs investigation into the matter found the officer used excessive.
+An internal affairs investigation into the matter found the officer used excessive force.

-But Hernandez resigned before the investigation could be finalized, which has drastically impacted the results.READ MORE: FIU Unveil Statue Of Student Who Died Alexa Duran In Deadly Bridge Collapse 4 Years Ago
+But Hernandez resigned before the investigation could be finalized, which has drastically impacted the results.READ MORE: How To Help The People Of Ukraine

 “Although the officer is no longer part of the department, we had to create a ‘no finding’ for that officer,” said Rodney Jacobs, the assistant director for the panel.
 “Our ordinance doesn’t allow us to make finding a fact for individuals that are no longer in the department.”